odinuv/web/en/apv/articles/programming/index.md

 The asset of a good programmer is speed and code quality -- made possible by deep understanding of the technology she uses.
 Anyone (with a little effort) can learn to write computer programs.
-The skill is in being able to do it efficiently and with reasonable quality -- the same way anyone (with a little effort) can build a brick wall.
+The skill is in being able to do it efficiently and with reasonable quality -- the same way as anyone (with a little effort) can build a brick wall.

 ### Software Engineering
 *Software Engineering* (as any other engineering) deals with the question how the **programming code should be organized** and what development processes should be applied.
-Software development includes a great deal of [Project management](https://en.wikipedia.org/wiki/Project_management) and it is something you learn best by studying rules and standards and by learning from (preferably other peoples') failed projects.
+Software development includes a great deal of [Project management](https://en.wikipedia.org/wiki/Project_management) and it is something you learn best by studying rules and standards and by learning from (preferably other people's) failed projects.
 Software engineering guides programmers in writing their code in a similar manner in which architectural plans guide masons.
 Software engineering requires a broad understanding of many technologies and approaches so that you can choose the most suitable ones for the assignment.